Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 - Feeling unwell

-1. Smelling a Foul Odour Like Rotten Eggs
+1. Gas Leak Smell: Foul Odour Like Rotten Eggs

-The first and safest way to detect LPG gas leakage is using your sense of smell.
+The first and safest way to detect a leak is using your nose as a gas leak sensor and the gas leak smell.

-The first hint would be the smell of rotten cabbage or rotten eggs.
+The first hint would be the gas leak smell of rotten cabbage or rotten eggs.

-To detect leaks, an odourant—Ethyl Mercaptan—is added to the naturally odourless LPG.
+To detect a leak, an odourant—Ethyl Mercaptan—is added to the naturally odourless LPG.

-For safety reasons, the LPG gas suppliers add the Ethyl Mercaptan odourant to the gas mixture to help you detect a leak in your home when you smell the distinctive odour of gas.
+For safety reasons, the LPG gas suppliers add the Ethyl Mercaptan odourant to the gas mixture to help you detect a gas leak in house when you smell the distinctive odour of gas.

 Ethyl Mercaptan is a sulfur compound that provides that warning odour to gases such as propane, butane, and natural gas.